Praetoriam/Praetoriam/README.md

 - 🌱 I’m currently learning Computer Science and Python

 Simple powershell command to check if your pc has the node-ipc corrupted dependency.
+==

 <code>Get-ChildItem -Path (Get-Location)*.json -Recurse | Select-String -Pattern 'node-ipc'</code>
  - You can change the -Pattern to match any other value you want (like peacenotwar for example)
+ - Alternatively, you can set the .json to .txt to search for text files.

 <!---